How to Find the Best Meal Replacement Shakes for IBD

 Sources

 - Northern Clinics of Istanbul (North Clin Istanb).
-Food additives and microbiota 2019.
+Food additives and microbiota.
+2020.

 - International Journal of Molecular Sciences (Int J Mol Sci).
-Dysbiosis in Inflammatory Bowel Disease: Pathogenic Role and Potential Therapeutic Targets 2022.
+Dysbiosis in Inflammatory Bowel Disease: Pathogenic Role and Potential Therapeutic Targets.
+2022.

 - Nutrients (Nutrients).
-Effect of a Protein Supplement on the Gut Microbiota of Endurance Athletes: A Randomized, Controlled, Double-Blind Pilot Study 2018.
+Effect of a Protein Supplement on the Gut Microbiota of Endurance Athletes: A Randomized, Controlled, Double-Blind Pilot Study.
+2018.

-- Molecular nutrition & food research (Mol Nutr Food Res).
+- Molecular Nutrition & Food Research (Mol Nutr Food Res).
 In Vitro Fermentation of Animal and Plant Protein Isolates by the Human Gut Microbiota Under High and Low Carbohydrate Conditions.
 2024.

 Editorial Guidelines

-This article was written by a Registered Dietitian and reviewed by a Physician Assistant.
+This article was written by a Certified Nutrition Coach and reviewed by a Registered Dietitian.
 We rely on peer-reviewed research and trusted medical sources, and regularly update our content to ensure accuracy and clarity.

 Frequently asked questions